ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 using :func:`initFrameworkWrapper`, as well as parsing the contents of bridgesupport files using :func:`parseBridgeSupport`.

-The function :func:`initFrameworkWrapper` is basicly a one-step solution for wrapping a framework: it loads the framework bundle and bridgesupport file and then initializes the contents of the wrapper module.
+The function :func:`initFrameworkWrapper` is basically a one-step solution for wrapping a framework: it loads the framework bundle and bridgesupport file and then initializes the contents of the wrapper module.
 Bridgesupport files are located using a search path: